Something which many are first introduced to when they start feeding their animals a raw diet, Tripe.

 their stomach, using large amounts of gastric juices, digestive

-enzymes, beneficial bacteria and amino acids.
-These are very beneficial
+enzymes, beneficial bacteria and amino acids which are very beneficial

-to our dogs in aiding with their digestion also and providing them with
+to our dogs in aiding with their digestion.

 - Tripe also

 contains essential fatty acids, calcium & phosphorus in the right

 proportions needed by your dog, omega 3 fatty acids aswell as various